BursyF/BursyF/README.md

 - 👋 Hi, I’m @BursyF
 - 👀 I learned the basic of: C, HTML, CSS, Assembly.
-- 🌱 I’m currently learning C#, Javascript
+- 🌱 I’m currently learning C#, Javascript, Linux Commands, Systems and Networks

 <!---
 BursyF/BursyF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.